Bakersfield City School District to offer 16-day summer program

 The Bakersfield City School District's modified summer school program will focus on remedial English and math.

-The 16-day program will run Mondays through Thursdays from 8 a.m. to noon, June 3 to 27, Assistant Superintendent of Educational Services Mark Luque said during a presentation Tuesday night to the Board of Education.
+The 16-day program will run from 8 a.m. to noon Monday through Thursday, June 3-27, Assistant Superintendent of Educational Services Mark Luque said during a presentation Tuesday night to the Board of Education.

 The program, which is being funded through a $664,844 state Comprehensive Support and Improvement grant, will be offered at four campuses: Casa Loma, Longfellow and Stella Hills elementary schools and Emerson Middle School.